Arijit-Basu/HermioneBot/README.md

 # HermioneBot
-A Natural Language chatbot knowledgeable in Harry Potter trivia
+A natural language chatbot knowledgeable in Harry Potter trivia.

+## Purpose
+This project is being build for a linguistics course at McGill University LING 550 - Computational Linguistics.